Abhishekjoshi001/E-Learning-website/README.md

 # E-Learning-website
-This website creates E-learning platform for the VLSI domain npm run server -> for running the backend
+This website creates E-learning platform for the VLSI domain